The Pool of Bethesda

 My hair is a matted, unkept mess and peering into the mirror is not for the faint of heart!
 I am trying to remember the last time I had a shower, or even a bath!
 I am beginning to feel like the lame man at the pool of Bethesda (John 5).
 Maybe a little exaggeration 😉 Although, desiring to be cured is high on my list!!

 How did I get here you may ask?!
 It has been in the making for sure, beginning with a bummed knee.
 I finally went to my orthopedic doctor and was diagnosed with bursitis, arthritis, and a Baker’s cyst – I was prescribed a steroid pack and Physical Therapy.
-However, having grandmotherly duties to execute, I gladly put PT on hold.
-I then developed what I thought was a boil on my face and began doctoring it as such.
+I then developed a sore on my face and began doctoring it as best I could.
 After a week of wearing the oozing, scabby sore, I decided to see my doctor for her expert opinion, and because I was pretty sure it was spreading.
-So, it turned out to be something I did not want to tango with: impetigo.
-With a $330 cream to take care of it, along with an antibiotic, I felt confident I would nip it quickly.
+As it turned out, it was not at all what I wanted to tango with: impetigo.
+With an expensive cream to take care of it, along with an antibiotic, I felt confident it would be nipped quickly.
 BUT (there are times I just do not like that 3-letter word), another turn of events occurred: COVID.
+As I buried myself beneath the piles of blankets on my bed trying to stay warm and feel better, the impetigo was ripe for reproduction.
 My mind raced to all that I would now be missing.
 A beautiful weekend had been planned for a great celebration of the final adoption of 2 more grandchildren!!

 Today has been a hard day!
 The worst of Covid seems to be over for me (Praise the LORD), but the impetigo spread a great deal.
 Not sure when this will all clear up, but “my” plans are always subject to change.